 It was nice to experience Jet Airways' interior with Turkish's in-flight service.

 Comparison to my recent LOT's ERJ-190 flight (Click here for the trip report), the legroom space on this aircraft is much better.

 It was a good decent IFE system for 2014.
-The lack of USB port and drink holder which many international airlines have on the back of each Economy Class seats.
+The lack of a USB port and the drink holder on the back of each Economy Class seats.

-I think it was touch screen if I am not wrong.
+I think it was a touch screen if I am not wrong.